theasp/ansible-inventory-yaml-groups/README.md

 # Installation

-If you are using Ansible 2.4 or later you can use the inventory version, otherwise you must use the dynamic inventory version.
+If you are using Ansible 2.4 or later you can use the inventory plugin version, otherwise you must use the dynamic inventory version.

 ## Inventory Plugin (2.4+)